- As your uterus grows and rises higher in your abdomen (belly), the need to urinate often may lessen.

 - Maintaining good dental hygiene and using floss every day to keep your gums healthy

-- You may also notice the veins in your lower body become larger.
+- You may also notice that the veins in your lower body are becoming larger.

 - In the legs, these are called varicose veins.